 1. Include Features, Benefits & a Call to Action

 At the end of the day, the most effective ads will have three components: They will tell the features, sell the benefits and have a call to action (CTA) for the product or service being advertised.
 No amount of keyword stuffing (inserting the search term you are bidding on into the ad and landing page as many times as possible) or other tricks will get you as much lift as an ad that is selling compelling benefits and has a strong call to action.
+For suggestions on how to write compelling calls to action, check out Dan's post on call to action examples, which contains several examples of great CTAs and explanations of what makes them so irresistible.

 Creating these ads, however, isn’t as easy as just sitting at your computer with an open spreadsheet and hoping inspiration strikes.
 It takes an in-depth understanding of your business (or your client’s) and your unique selling proposition (USP).
 A great way to accomplish this is by using a Feature-Benefit Matrix spreadsheet to uncover the USP and the strongest points to convey in an ad.